-Difficulty in predicting the extent and direction of contaminant-rich freshwater plumes is an important problem related to coastal ecology and management.
-From this study, it is clear that the greater the accumulated precipitation, the greater the plume extent will be along the San Pedro Shelf.
+Difficulty in predicting the extent and direction of contaminant-laden freshwater runoff plumes is an important problem for coastal management.
+This study focused on characterizing runoff dynamics from heavily populated and developed coastal watersheds and in this context should provide significant insights into water quality issues in other urban coastal regions.
+In particular, from this study it is clear that the greater the accumulated precipitation, the greater the plume extent will be along the San Pedro Shelf.
 However, we failed to establish a clear correlation between the plumes and the wind pattern because the statistical model we used was too primitive.
 Improved synoptic, regional wind and/or surface current fields (e.g., from shore-based high frequency radar arrays and direct measurements of coastal circulation from moored sensors) would improve our ability to assess and predict the complex transport of plumes and associated loadings.
 In particular, plume spatial variability often results from the interaction between the coastal plume and near-shore (sub) mesoscale processes such as cyclonic eddies.
 As a result, the plume water is entrained in the orbital circulation and transported alongshore (mainly poleward) and/or offshore, depending upon the location of the eddy and the direction of its propagation.
 Thus, the resulting change of the shape of the plume is related directly to local circulation, but the influence of the coastal circulation on the contaminant transport is noticeably non-linear; this topic will be a focus of our upcoming studies.
 The methodological approach will include a combination of non-linear statistical analysis, estimation of (sub) mesoscale circulation from the series of satellite images, and numerical modeling.
 Proxies will also be developed linking these satellite ocean color observations of plumes with relevant ecological (e.g., toxicity and bacteria) parameters in order to provide synoptic risk assessment maps for the San Pedro Shelf and other regions within the Southern California Bight.
-In this context, effective coastal water quality management in this (and other) regions ultimately requires real-time integration of multi-sensor, high resolution satellite data, coincident groundbased and in situ measurements, and data assimilation methods for accurate nowcasting and forecasting of the transport of stormwater runoff.
+In this context, additional insights will be gained by characterizing the variable impact watershed type, e.g., agricultural, urban, and mixed use, has on runoff properties.
+Finally, effective coastal water quality management in this (and other) regions ultimately requires near realtime integration of multi-sensor, high resolution satellite data, coincident ground-based and in situ measurements, and data assimilation methods for accurate nowcasting and forecasting of the transport of stormwater runoff.